Orthognathic surgery, receding chins and mandibular retrognathia: what does it all mean?

 Facial fillers in receding chins

-One of the purely aesthetic treatments for a receding chin is to inject hyaluronic acid into the chin area, though this does not solve facial bone abnormalities.
+One of the purely aesthetic treatments for a receding chin is to inject hyaluronic acid into the soft tissue of the chin area to add volume to the area, though this does not solve facial bone abnormalities.

 Orthodontics: can braces fix a weak chin in adults?